 Rubbing salt into wounds

 Last week I posted about some horticultural disasters I witnessed in the Czech Republic.
 This week the chamber of horrors is little closer to home; virtually in my back yard to be specific.
 Our property backs up to US 127, the main North-South through route in our area.
 It’s a limited access highway with a posted speed of 70 mph, which means an average speed of 82.7 mph.
-It also means the road is regularly salted whenever it snows during the winter.
-As a result, some plants along the highway really take a beating, sometimes with some interesting results.
+It also means the road is regularly salted whenever it snows during the winter. … Continue reading this article “Rubbing salt into wounds”

 Right Plant, Wrong Place?